kedare/kedare-blog/content/blog/my-pov-on-google-cloud.md

 BGP over IPSEC works but not for your container networks
 -----------------------------------------------------------

-Something to know is that, if you plan to use VPN and a Container network (with managed Kubernetes), there are no ways, for now, to be able to distribute using BGP the networks from Kubernetes, so you will have to both use BGP for your compute networks and static routing for your containers networks, or static routing for everything.
+Something to know is that, if you plan to use VPN and a Container network (with managed Kubernetes) there are no ways (for now) to be able to distribute using BGP the networks from Kubernetes, so you will have to both use BGP for your compute networks and static routing for your containers networks or static routing for everything.

 Instances can only have a single private IP
 --------------------------------------------

-Only one IP and one network interface per instance, that sucks if you want to do a VIP-like system, there are no real solution except play with the routing table to forward an IP or a subnet to an instance, but that feels like tweaking...
+Only one IP and one network interface per instance.
+That sucks if you want to do a VIP-like system as there are no real solutions except to play with the routing tables to forward an IP or a subnet to an instance, but that feels like tweaking compared to having a real moveable internal IP.

 Instance private IP can only be changed by destroying the instance
 -----------------------------------------------------------------

-This is one of the worst points, if you have to change the IP of your instance, you have to destroy it by keeping the disk, and create a new instance with the new IP with this disk mounted...
+This is one of the worst points.
+If you have to change the IP of your instance you have to destroy it by keeping the disks and create a new instance with the new IP and the previous disks mounted...
 No, you can't change the IP even if the instance is shutdown.

 Windows instances will only activate if they have a public IP
 --------------------------------------------------------------

-We had a surprise when our Windows instance showed the "Activate now" messages, and after many tentative to activate them, seeing that they could not contact the Google KMS correctly, after dealing with the support, we had to add a public IP on every instance so they can contact correctly the KMS server, using a nat instance didn't work here.
-(So yes, if you have you ADDS in Google Cloud, they will need public IP to activate correctly...)
+We had a surprise when our Windows instances showed the "Activate now" messages and after many tentatives to activate them, seeing that they could not contact the Google Cloud KMS correctly and after dealing with the support, we had to add a public IP on every instance so they can contact correctly the KMS server.
+Using a NAT instance didn't work here.
+(So yes, if you have your ADDS in Google Cloud, they will need public IPs to activate correctly...)

 IAM is VERY limited
 --------------------

-Most of the IAM settings are either "Read access on everything", "Write access on everything" or "Admin access on everything"
+Most of the IAM settings are either "Read access on everything", "Write access on everything" or "Admin access on everything".

 Load-balancers have to be public
 --------------------------------

 The load balancers can only have a public front address and reach instances that have a public IP...

-There is a beta of the new load balancer that would allow if to be public, I didn't have the occasion to take a look yet (Last time I tried, I could not make it work correctly)
+There is a beta of the new load balancer that can be private but I didn't have the occasion to take a look yet (Last time I tried, I could not make it work correctly).

 Cloud SQL is limited to MySQL